 Statement of Safeguarding Principles

-Every person has a value and dignity which comes directly from the creation of male and female in God’s own image and likeness.
+Every person has a value and dignity which comes directly from the creation of humans in God’s own image and likeness.
 Christians see this potential as fulfilled by God’s re-

 We are committed to: